Roaming: Using a mobile phone in the EU

 The “roam like at home” regime is also available in the countries of the European Economic Area: Iceland, Liechtenstein, Norway.
 Countries outside the EU/EEA are not covered by this regime, but many operators choose to extend these offers to such countries as well.

 The cost of roaming (particularly data roaming) outside the EU/EEA can be expensive.
-To avoid running up steep bills, check the cost for roaming outside the EU with your provider before travelling.
+To avoid running up high bills, check the cost for roaming outside the EU with your provider before travelling.

 If things go wrong - your consumer rights